 There's a very large body of research on omega-3 and its health benefits as well as its potential for weight loss.
 Omega-3 fatty acids affect mitochondrion in cells which are responsible for generating the body’s energy and heat from digested food.
 Since they have a fat-burning property, omega-3 fatty acids can help dogs lose weight in combination with an appropriate diet.

 Chitosan, or chitin as it is also known, is a dietary supplement.
 It is made from a starch commonly found in the skeleton of shellfish, like crab or shrimp.

 Although the weight loss benefits of chitosan for dogs still have to be proven with further research, it is believed that this supplement can help with weight loss since it binds with fat, which prevents the fat from being absorbed.
 It also passes through the intestines without being digested, adding no calories in the process.

 Generally, chitosan is given 30-60 minutes before a meal for it to become properly activated.
 Consult your vet if this is an appropriate drug for your pet, for the right dosage, and for how much water is necessary with that dose to prevent cramping and constipation.

 These supplements are basically linoleic acid isomers that seem to promote and increase lipid oxidation or fat breakdown.
 However, the exact way in which they do that is still unknown to scientists.

-Just like with chitosan, these dog weight loss supplement still need to be researched further in order to prove their effects when it comes to weight loss, although some randomized studies showed promising results.
+Just like with chitosan, these dog weight loss supplements still need to be researched further in order to prove their effects when it comes to weight loss, although some randomized studies showed promising results.

 Using a dog weight loss supplement to improve or speed up the progress is possible, but it has to come with changes in diet and increased exercise, and generally a well-structured dog slimming down plan.
 These eight weight loss supplements for dogs are the best you can currently find on the market but you shouldn’t use them without consulting your veterinarian first.